Fee Type Configuration Parameters

 {yourStartDate}

-Result: Your Flat Rate + Percentage transaction fee is active and all transactions processed through your integration will be charge your according transaction fee.
+Result: Your transaction fee is now active and all transactions processed through your platform charge your flat-rate pricing, such as 3% + $0.10 per transaction.

 Tip